 I still couldn’t forget the time how I was mesmerized as a young hoops fan when I first time read he almost averaged a triple double in a season, 27.8 points, 11.2 rebounds, and 9.9 assists, that goes along with 1.5 steals and 2.0 blocks a game while shooting 50% from the floor during the 1984 season when he played for Beer Hausen, and eventually saw “El Presidente” rack title after title in the 1980s, including the 1989 San Miguel Grandslam.

-I would eventually find out that he missed that Oscar Robertson/Russell Westbrook achievement by lacking some six assists.
+I would eventually find out that he missed that Oscar Robertson/Russell Westbrook achievement of averaging a triple double in a season by lacking some six assists.

 I, however, reserve my option to reverse this decision if Fajardo goes on to win 20 or more PBA crowns, take home eight MVP trophies, have six Finals MVPs, 20 Best Player of the Conference awards, lead the all-time rebounding stat and be in the Top 5 shotblockers and top 10 scorers in PBA history.